aleczandru1989/architectural-recipes/microfrontend-composition/client-side-integration-classic/README.md

 ---

 ## ▶️ How to Use
-To run the example locally you will have to have docker installed on your machine:
+To run the example locally you will need to have node.js install and execute the following commands:

 1. **Clone the repository**
    ```bash